Generic name: ferric carboxymaltose (FER ik kar BOX ee MAWL tose)

 Ferric carboxymaltose may also be used for purposes not listed in this medication guide.

-You should not use ferric carboxymaltose if you are allergic to it, or if you have:
+You should not use ferric carboxymaltose if you are allergic to it.

 How is ferric carboxymaltose given?

-Ferric carboxymaltose is injected into a vein through an IV.
-A healthcare provider will give you this injection.
+Ferric carboxymaltose is injected into a vein by a healthcare provider.

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when ferric carboxymaltose is injected.
+Tell your medical caregivers if you feel any burning or pain when ferric carboxymaltose is injected.

-You will be watched closely for at least 30 minutes after receiving ferric carboxymaltose, to make sure you do not have an allergic reaction to the medication.
+You will be watched for at least 30 minutes to make sure you do not have an allergic reaction.

 What happens if I miss a dose?